Conversion of non-Islamic places of worship into mosques: Bosnia and Herzegovina

 The Fethija Mosque (since 1592) of Bihać was a Catholic church devoted to Saint Anthony of Padua (1266).

 Cyprus

-Following the Ottoman conquest of Cyprus, a number of Christian churches (especially the Catholic ones) were converted into mosques.
+Following the Ottoman conquest of Cyprus, a number of churches (especially the Catholic ones) were converted into mosques.
 A relatively significant surge in church-to-mosque conversion followed the 1974 Turkish Invasion of Cyprus.
 Many of the Orthodox churches in Northern Cyprus have been converted, and many are still in the process of becoming mosques.